Changes to Self-Catering Properties from 1st April 2023

 What is Small Business Rate Relief?

 This is a relief for Business Rate properties under a certain rateable value.
-It is possible that this value will change as part of the 2023 Revaluation, but details are not yet known.
 For information about the current scheme and an application form please see Business Rates Reliefs.

 Can I still claim Small Business Rate Relief if my property is moved to Council Tax?